MUCollective/multiverse/README.md

 decisions explicit and conducts the complete analysis for all combinations of options (of each decision).

-Below, we illustrate an example of a single analysis for a dataset.
-And then extend it to a multiverse analysis.
+Below, we first illustrate an example of a single analysis for a dataset.
+We will then extend it to a multiverse analysis.

 ## The data